imkzh/WechatScreenshotHelper/README.md

 ### Step 2.2 Install It

-When you finally decided to install WechatScreenshotHelper, `install` the backend with:
+`install` the WechatScreenshotHelper backend with:

     cd WechatScreenshotHelper
-    sudo python3 ./config.py install
+    python3 ./config.py install

 (After enabling the backend, it will automatically start with system.)